Baylor vs. Auburn: Odds, spread, over/under - November 7

 Baylor vs. Auburn: Odds, spread, over/under and other Vegas lines - November 7

-The Baylor Bears take on the Auburn Tigers on Tuesday, November 7, 2023 at 9:00 PM ET in the season opener for both teams.
-The matchup airs on ESPN.
+The Auburn Tigers go up against the Baylor Bears at Sanford Sports Pentagon on Tuesday, November 7, 2023.
+The game, the first of the 2023-24 season for both teams, tips at 9:00 PM ET on ESPN.

-In this article, you will find odds and spreads for the Baylor vs. Auburn matchup across multiple sportsbooks.
+In this article, you will find the spread and odds across multiple sportsbooks for the Baylor vs. Auburn matchup.

 Baylor vs. Auburn Game Info